 In Lima, it’s like they leave their IQ at home, hop into a car and drive like maniacs.
 And once they step out of the car, everyone is lovely again.
 Everybody has a car with so many scratches and dents they don’t even care anymore, and honking seems like the way to communicate everything from “watch out, I’m here” to “get out of my way you &^%#@!”.

 A safety tip: Don’t park your car just anywhere, there are plenty of paid parking lots that are monitored.
 Better to be safe than sorry.
 It’s not expensive, either, with parking prices around s/10–15 per day.
-Most hotels in Peru will also have secure parking lots for free.
+Most good hotels in Peru will also have secure parking lots for free.

-The basic rules of the road in Peru are the same as everywhere else in the world.
-It’s the lack of following them that is the problem.
 If you follow the rules, like staying within your lane, driving at the speed limit, and not cutting in front of others from the right, you literally won’t get to where you need to go.
-So you, too, have to drive like an idiot in Peru.
-Here are some basic rules for driving in Peru:
+So, you, too, have to drive like an idiot in Peru.

 If you're planning on driving in Lima, you'll need to adapt very fast to another set of rules that make no sense anywhere else in the world.
 Read below!

 In Lima specifically, you’ll need to adapt to the unwritten rules of the road.
 Here’s what I learned during my time there, which was only a few days, but every minute spent driving in Lima feels like an hour, so you have to learn fast.
-The rules for driving in Lima as a tourist are:

-We rented a car at 4 rental companies in Peru and in almost every one of them the vehicle we had booked wasn’t available upon pickup.
+I rented a car at 4 rental companies in Peru and in almost every one of them the vehicle I had booked wasn’t available upon pickup.
 It seems to be a common rip-off tactic, so stand your ground.
-They try to sell you a more expensive car, obviously, or give you a lesser car instead of the expensive one you already paid for.

 Driving in Peru can be a nightmare, but outside of the big cities, renting a car gives you the freedom to explore and stop at incredible viewpoints on your own time